multimeters/SFND_2D_Feature_Matching_Mid_Term/README.md

 * Implemented on the file [MidTermProject_Camera_Student.cpp](src/MidTermProject_Camera_Student.cpp) from lines 67 to 75.

 ## MP.2 - Keypoint Detection.
+**TASK:** Implement detectors HARRIS, FAST, BRISK, ORB, AKAZE, and SIFT and make them selectable by setting a string accordingly.
 * Implemented over the functions `detKeypointsShiTomasi`,`detKeypointsHarris` and `detKeypointsModern` on the file [matching2D_Student.cpp](src/matching2D_Student.cpp) from lines 9 to 257.
 And call in the main code [MidTermProject_Camera_Student.cpp](src/MidTermProject_Camera_Student.cpp) from line 215 to 232.

 * All The detectors list was implemented for all [Dataset images](images/KITTI/2011_09_26/image_00/data/) available.The next image is a example of the result.